Home

 Humpback whale heading away

-Whale-watching boats go as far into the ocean as 12-30 mi (20-40 km) from Rye and Hampton Harbors.
-They head either to Jeffreys Ledge area or south, to the Stellwagen Bank National Marine Sanctuary in Massachusetts, the top locations to spot giant sea mammals.
-These sea plateaus boast a great abundance of plankton and krill that become the favorite feeding and nursing areas for several whale species, including the rare North Atlantic right whales.
+Whale-watching boats go as far into the ocean as 12-30 miles (20-40 km) from Rye and Hampton Harbors.
+They head either to the Jeffreys Ledge area or south to the Stellwagen Bank National Marine Sanctuary in Massachusetts, the top locations to spot giant sea mammals.
+These sea plateaus boast a great abundance of plankton and krill that have become the favorite feeding and nursing areas for several whale species, including the rare North Atlantic right whales.

-Whales start to arrive to New England waters as early as March and leave as late as November, however, whale-watching tours are usually running only from late May through the end of September.
-It's not easy to predict whales' behavior so there is no particular month with a higher chance to spot them.
-July and August are the most popular months for whale watching due to nicer weather.
+Whales start to arrive in New England waters as early as March and leave as late as November.
+However, whale-watching tours are usually running only from late May through the end of September.
+It's not easy to predict whales' behavior, so there is no particular month with a higher chance to spot them.
+July and August are the most popular months for whale watching due to the nicer weather.

 Humpback whales